a-yasinsky/frontend-nanodegree-arcade-game/README.md

 	* [git clone](https://github.com/a-yasinsky/frontend-nanodegree-arcade-game.git)
 2. Open a browser window and navigate to the index.html file

+## Example
+You can try the game [here](https://a-yasinsky.github.io/frontend-nanodegree-arcade-game/)

 ## Usage
 1. Select a player
 2. Select a level of the game